 There are, however, a number of different approaches to achieving an agreement and sometimes the Court process has to be instituted before an agreement can be reached perhaps because one of the parties needs a push in order to deal with matters either because they have a tendency to ignore the situation or because the existing status quo suits them.

-The normal methods of resolving the finances are detailed below and often a combination of the methods is used to achieve a solution:
+The normal methods of resolving the finances are detailed below and often a combination of the methods can be used to achieve a resolution: